signalfx/signalfx-agent/docs/quick-install.md

 #### Optional 1: From the SignalFx UI

-If you are reading this content directly from the Integrations page, then simply copy and paste the following code into your command line.
+If you are reading this content from the SignalFx SmartAgent tile in Integrations page, then simply copy and paste the following code into your command line.
 (The code within the tile is already populated with your realm and your organization's access token.)

 ```sh curl -sSL https://dl.signalfx.com/signalfx-agent.sh > /tmp/signalfx-agent.sh
 sudo sh /tmp/signalfx-agent.sh --realm YOUR_SIGNALFX_REALM YOUR_SIGNALFX_API_TOKEN
 ```
-#### Optional 2: From the SignalFx UI
+#### Optional 2: From the documentation site

-If you are reading this document from the SignalFx documentation site, then SignalFx recommends that you access the Integrations page to locate the pre-populated installation code:
+If you are reading this content from the SignalFx documentation site, then SignalFx recommends that you access the Integrations page in the SignalFx UI to copy the pre-populated installation code.

 1. Log in to SignalFx and click the :guilabel:`Integrations` tab to open the Integrations page.
 Look for the SignalFx SmartAgent tile.
 You can search for it by name, or find it in the *Essential Services* section.
 2. Under :guilabel:`Essential Services`, click :guilabel:`SignalFx SmartAgent`.
 3. Click :guilabel:`Setup`.
 4. Locate the text box for Linux users.
-5. Copy and paste the code into your command line to run.
+5. Copy, paste, and run the code in your command line.
 (The code within the tile is already populated with your realm and your organization's access token.)

 </details>